Kris1007/Discord-Bot-/README.md

 <h2>Created a basic fun to use discord chat bot project with predefined commands and added cool features such as Kanye West quotes, age, gender detector and other fun features.</h2>

-Here is the link to the Kanye Rest website: https://kanye.rest/ <br>
-Here is the Kanye Rest api: https://api.kanye.rest <br>
-Here is the link to Kanye Rest github repository: https://github.com/ajzbc/kanye.rest <br>

 Here is the link to the genderize.io website: https://genderize.io/ <br>
 Here is the genderize.io api docs: https://genderize.io/documentation <br>
 Here is the link to genderize.io github repository: https://github.com/drexed/genderize-io <br>